prysmaticlabs/documentation/website/docs/getting-started.md

 [Prysm](https://github.com/prysmaticlabs/prysm) is an [Ethereum](https://ethereum.org/en/developers/docs/intro-to-ethereum/) [proof-of-stake](https://ethereum.org/en/developers/docs/consensus-mechanisms/pos/) client written in [Go](https://golang.org).
 You can use Prysm to participate in Ethereum's [decentralized economy](https://ethereum.org/en/developers/docs/web2-vs-web3/) by [running a node](./install/install-with-script.md) and, if you have [32 ETH to stake](https://ethereum.org/en/staking/), a [validator](./install/install-with-script.md#step-6-run-a-validator-using-prysm).

-The following **descriptive table of contents** maps to the way that our content is organized within the sidebar.
-Use it to quickly explore our docs and find what you're looking for:
+The following **descriptive table of contents** maps to the way that our content is organized within the sidebar:

  - [Quickstart](./install/install-with-script.md): New Prysm users can follow this guidance to get started with Prysm.
  - [Security best practices](./security-best-practices.md): Learn how to responsibly stake and validate.